legacy-rex0/voyatek-booking/README.md

-# Voyatek Group App - Trip Planning
+# Voyage Booking - Trip Planning

 A professional iOS application for planning and managing trips, built with SwiftUI and UIKit (programmatic), featuring comprehensive trip management with flights, hotels, and activities.